Ops Agent: Case Study

 Workflow 1

-From Instagram post to live blog article.
-No writing required.
+From Instagram scheduling to blog and partner publishing.
+No manual drafting required.

 Workflow 2